iszczesniak/cpp/callable/index.md

 ## Semantics

 A lambda creates a functor type (a structure or a class), and an object of this type.
+These are the basic facts:

-The captured variables are stored as fields in the type of the functor.
-The `param-list` becomes the parameter list of the member `()` operator in that type with the body of `function-body`
+* The captured variables are stored as fields in the functor.

+* The `param-list` becomes the parameter list of the member `()` operator function.

+* The `function-body` becomes the body of the member `()` operator function.
+The return type of that function is deduced based on the expression of the return statement in the function body.
+If there is no return statement, the return type is `void`.

 The `capture-list` describes how to capture (access) variables from the scope of the lambda expression, so that they are available in the